rinx/nvim-dap-rego/README.md

     -- dap adapter name
     adapter_name = "regal-debug",

+    -- enable dap features
+    -- if you want to use only `regal/showEvalResult` handler, it is recommended to set it to false enable_dap_setup = true,

     -- regal executable options
     regal = {
       -- the path to the regal executable